ridiekel/jeletask/README.md

 ## Docker run

-When the image is built, you should be able to run using following minimal command:
+You should be able to run using following minimal command:

 ```shell
 docker run --name jeletask2mqtt \